 Section 4.
-Any employee who interviews for a vacant position and who requests in writing the reasons he/she was not selected, shall receive from the appointing authority a written response within ten (10) working days of receipt of the request.
+Any employee who interviews for a vacant position but is not selected may request within twenty (20) working days in writing the reasons for non-selection.
+The appointing authority shall provide a written response within ten (10) working days of receipt of the request.

 Section 5.
-The County agrees to review recruitment procedures with the Association and modify them, if necessary, to improve the opportunities for employees to be considered for internal appointments and/or promotions, including the opportunity to be interviewed.
+The Employer agrees to review recruitment procedures with the Union and modify them, if necessary, to improve the opportunities for employees to be considered for internal appointments and/or promotions, including the opportunity to be interviewed.

 Section 6.
-Part-time and temporary employees may apply for full-time, regular positions on the County's internal recruitments.
+Part-time and temporary employees may apply for full-time, regular positions on the Employer's internal recruitments.